api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 Note, that the auction winner may choose not to update the price feed when they pay for the awarded bid.
-This is an allowed way to withhold the updates, because the dApp is getting paid each time this happens, while the auction winner is losing money.
-As a note, the data feed security remains unchanged, because it will be eventually updated by a API3 push oracle if it's deviation exceeds the threshold.
+This is an allowed way to withhold the updates, because the auction winner is losing money by being slashed, making it financially infeasible.
+As a note, the data feed security remains unchanged, because it will be eventually updated by a API3 push oracle when its deviation exceeds the threshold.

 :::